One of the mysteries of the English language finally explained.

-1Become involved in a difficult situation, especially in order to help.‘palace officials asked the government to step in’
+1Become involved in a difficult or problematic situation, especially in order to help or prevent something from happening.

 intervene, intercede, become involved, get involved, act, take action, take measures, take a handView synonyms